floooh/floooh.github.io/_posts/2016-03-17-oryol-webassembly.md

 ```

 Don't be confused about that one Javascript file, this contains manually written
-glue code (not asm.js) to talk to HTML APIs.
+glue code (not asm.js) to talk to HTML5 APIs.
 All the former asm.js code
 has been translated into the .wasm file.

 And that's it :) Hopefully it won't be too long until WebAssembly support is